 – From Louvre Museum to Eiffel Tower

-Night tours at Louvre
+Night tours at Louvre Museum

 There are no specific Louvre Museum night tickets.

-You just need to plan your visit according to the sunset times in Paris.
+Instead, you need to plan your visit according to the sunset times in Paris.

 Because of the geographical location of France, sunset in Paris varies a lot all through the year.